When people talk about staying connected online, two names pop up over and over — Discord and WhatsApp.

 💡 Pumble Pro Tip

-If Discord doesn’t meet all your needs, take a look at some of the best Discord alternatives:
+Do you like the sound of Discord but are unsure whether it meets all your business needs?
+If so, take a look at some of the best Discord alternatives:

-Discord vs WhatsApp: File sharing is less limited in WhatsApp, but clutters private devices
+Discord vs WhatsApp: File sharing is less limited in WhatsApp

-Modern teams exchange files constantly, and here too the apps diverge.
+Modern teams exchange files constantly, and this is yet another area where the apps diverge.

-Discord allows users to upload documents, images, and videos directly into channels, where they remain accessible as part of the conversation history.
+Discord allows users to upload files directly into channels, where they remain accessible as part of the conversation history.
+Consequently, I could easily share documents, images, and short videos.

-Free accounts have size limits of up to 8 MB per file, but Nitro subscriptions expand these significantly.
+Free accounts have size limits of up to 10 MB per file, but Nitro subscriptions expand these significantly.
+Nitro Basic accounts go up to 50 MB, while a Nitro subscription bumps the file size up to 500 MB.

-For teams working with design assets, recordings, or other large files, this makes Discord a flexible option.
-Importantly, files are embedded in the workflow, meaning you can find them later without leaving the chat environment.
+I rarely ever handle large files, so I could settle for a non-Nitro account.
+For teams working with design assets, recordings, or other large files, the paid subscriptions make Discord a flexible option.
+Most importantly, files are embedded in the workflow, meaning you can find them later without leaving the chat environment.

 WhatsApp supports document sharing as well, with limits of up to 2 GB per file.
-For most small businesses, this is enough.
+For most small to mid-size businesses, this is enough.

-I found Discord’s file limit in the free plan very restrictive, so WhatsApp’s 2 GB limit is, in contrast, impressive.
-However, the fact that, in WhatsApp, I had to save media, files, and documents to my personal device and cram my memory with sometimes unnecessary clutter is a let down.
+Since Discord’s file limit in the free plan is fairly restrictive, WhatsApp’s 2 GB limit impressed me.
+What I found a bit frustrating in WhatsApp was that I had to save media, files, and documents to my personal device and cram my memory with sometimes unnecessary files.

 Discord vs WhatsApp: Discord offers more detailed notification customization